Steve Albert

 as a member of the Class of 2018.

 Steve was the play-by-play announcer for the "MTV Rock N' Jock" celebrity sports specials, partnered with comedian & game show host, Ken Ober, during the 1990s.

 He has also been a co-host on the short-lived syndicated game show The Grudge Match alongside future Minnesota governor Jesse Ventura.
 He was also the play-by-play announcer for Battle Dome.

 Personal life

 Albert is the younger brother of broadcasters Marv Albert and Al Albert.
+He is the uncle of current NFL on Fox and NHL on TNT announcer Kenny Albert.